Thermal analysis in the ceramics & glass industry

 In the modern age, ceramics and glass are increasingly developing into intelligent materials with special properties:

-- Energy generation: glass surfaces with integrated photovoltaics allow windows to be used for power generation, thus increasing the energy efficiency of buildings.
+- Energy generation: glass surfaces with integrated photovoltaics allow windows to be used to generate electricity, thereby increasing the energy efficiency of buildings.

 Innovative processing methods